crossdb-org/docs/docs/faq.md

 * Executes multiple SQL statements in a single API call, significantly enhancing client-server database interactions.
 * Uses highly efficient client-server protocols.
 * Minimizes memory allocation and deallocation.
+* Minimizes the use of temporary tables whenever possible.
 * Implements high-performance code.

 ## Why not use scanner and parser tools like Flex/Bison?